-§334-10 State council on mental health. (a) There is established a state council on mental health.
+§334-10 State council on mental health. (a) There is established, within the department of health for administrative purposes, a state council on mental health.
 The council shall consist of twenty-one members appointed by the governor as provided in section 26-34.
 In making appointments to the council, the governor shall ensure that all service area boards of the State are represented, and that a majority of the members are nonproviders of mental health or other health services, and that a majority of the members are not state employees.
 The number of parents of children with serious emotional disturbances shall be sufficient to provide adequate representation of such children in the deliberations of the council.
 The council shall be composed of residents of the State, including individuals representing:

 (2) Public and private entities concerned with the need, planning, operation, funding, and use of mental health services and related support services;